• Skip to main content

 Ambulatory Care Sensitive Admissions

-The number of ambulatory care sensitive admissions (based upon plan-identified AHRQ specifications) per 1,000 eligible members per year.
+The rate of ambulatory care sensitive admissions per 1,000 eligible members per year.
+The list of conditions is based on plan-identified AHRQ specifications.

 Note: This is an inverse measure; a lower rate of admissions qualifies for more CBI points.